I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 Once the interview is over, it’s time to go back and reflect on how it went.

 While this might seem like a pointless task, it isn’t.

-You are never going to remember everything that happened during an interview five years down the line but by keeping track of them in this manner, you can build up a useful interview experience database that will serve you well during the rest of your career, especially when preparing for other interviews.
+You will never remember everything that happened during an interview five years later.
+Still, by tracking them in this manner, you can build up a useful interview experience database that will serve you well during the rest of your career, especially when preparing for other interviews.